sairoko12/sairoko12/README.md

 ## 🚀 About me

-I am Cristian Benavides, a Software Engineer (specializing in **Backend Development**) based in Mexico City with more than 10 years of experience
+I am Cristian Benavides, a Software Engineer (specializing in **Backend Development**) based in Mexico City with more than 12 years of experience

-🔭 I'm currently working at [@Invenovax](https://soynovax.com/) as Head of Engineering

 💃 Outside the world of tech too, I love pushing myself to develop new skills ranging from video games, entrepreneurship, learning to dance (salsa)